Adapting Football Squares to Other Sports

 Racing Squares (e.g., NASCAR, Formula 1)

-You can also utilize squares for car racing events.
+You can also use squares for car racing events.
 In this case, instead of scores, you'd track the position of a specific driver.
 Assign drivers to the grid randomly and track their position at key stages of the race, such as after every 100 laps or after pit stops.
 Players whose square matches the position at those points win.

 Differences: Since there are no "scores" in racing, players are matching the position of drivers rather than numerical scores, adding a different layer of involvement.